 In Dane County last year, more than 400 Vincentians – St. Vincent de Paul Society members and associate members – dedicated more than 14,000 hours toward helping our neighbors in need.
 Each year through 18 parish-based member groups around the county, these Vincentians conduct hundreds of home visits with people who seek the Society’s assistance.
 Members also volunteer at our food pantry and in our other programs of service, and they work on special charity projects in their parishes and neighborhoods.
 A county-wide Youth Service Council of high-school-age members also helps out with special charitable projects.
 If you may be interested in joining with others to help our neighbors in need as a St. Vincent de Paul member, please contact Membership Director Gayle Westfahl at (608) 442-7200, x440, or through email by clicking here.

-For more information about the efforts of members of the Society of St. Vincent de Paul (and for St. Vincent de Paul thrift stores) across the Diocese of Madison, please click here.
+For more information about the work of Society of St. Vincent de Paul (and for St. Vinny’s thrift stores) across the Diocese of Madison, please click here.
 Also, see the graphic at the bottom of this page for a listing of Madison Diocese parishes that host Society of St. Vincent de Paul member groups, known as “conferences.”

 For links to sites of some other member organizations of the Vincentian family, click here.

 For a selection of resources for St. Vincent de Paul members, please click here.

 For information about the Society’s “Invitation to Serve” as a member, click here.

 “To protect creation, to protect every man and every woman, to look upon them with tenderness and love, is to open up a horizon of hope; it is to let a shaft of light break through the heavy clouds; it is to bring the warmth of hope!”